 Thanks to so many of you for commenting with the leek & cauliflower soup idea… I went with this cashew cream idea suggested by Alisa.
 With the “toss it all in the oven” method (and paprika addition) as suggested by Anouk.

 - 2-3 leeks, white and very light green parts, chopped (about 1 to 1½ cups)

 - ½ cup raw, unsalted, un-roasted cashews, soaked overnight* (see note)

 - 1½ teaspoons miso paste (or just salt if you don't have any)

 - Leaves from a few sprigs of marjoram or thyme

 - 2 tablespoons more olive oil (to blend into the soup)

 - ⅛ teaspoon smoked paprika (or more to taste)

-- Preheat oven to 400 degrees.
-Spread cauliflower, leeks and garlic on a baking sheet.
+- Preheat the oven to 400 degrees.
+Spread the cauliflower, leeks, and garlic on a baking sheet.
 Drizzle with olive oil and sprinkle with a few pinches of salt & pepper.
 Roast for 20-30 minutes, rotating halfway through.
 Remove when everything is starting to turn golden, but before the leeks are burning (if a few get too charred, it's ok, just pick them out later).

-- Add to your blender (a Vitamix ideally), the veggies you just roasted, drained cashews, marjoram leaves, miso paste, a squeeze of lemon and half the water (1.5 cups).
+- Add to your blender the veggies you just roasted, drained cashews, marjoram leaves, miso paste, a squeeze of lemon and 1½ cups water.
 Blend until pureed.
-Add olive oil, paprika, and the rest of the water.
+Add the 2 tablespoons olive oil, paprika, and the remaining 1½ cups water.
 Blend again.
 Taste and adjust seasonings.

-- Pour into a medium saucepan and heat just until it's warm.
+- Pour into a medium saucepan and heat just until the soup is warm.
 Stir in a little more water if it's too thick.
 Serve with bread on the side.